fdosani/hasek/README.md

   So 100% of the credit should go to the team there!

-Hasek allows for easy password and secret management from either the command line or via Python code.
+Hasek allows for easy password and secret management from either the command line or via Python code directly.

 ## Quick Installation

-A virtual environment is highly recommended!
+- A virtual environment is highly recommended!
+- and Python 3.6+

 ```bash
 pip install git+https://github.com/fdosani/hasek.git
 ```
-> Will be switching PyPi soon

 ## Example